-German Shepherd Dog (Long stock coat)
+German Shepherd Dog (Long And Harsh Outer Coat)

 Official Cynology Profile & Standard Data.